agosh-saini/gas_sensing_v2/README.md

 - ```mfc.py```: A script designed to send control commands to the Brooks MFC via serial communication.

+- ```relay_controller.py```: A script to control relay switches connected to the system.

+- ```main.py```: The main entry point for the application, initializing the GUI and setting up necessary configurations.

 - ```requirements.txt```: Lists all Python dependencies required for the project.

+- ```Arduino_Uno_Sketch.ino```: This file contains the Arduino sketch code for interfacing with the Brooks MFC and other hardware components.
+It should be uploaded to the Arduino Uno to enable communication and control via the serial interface.

+- ```Relay_controller_Schematic.pdf```: The schematic to connect 2 4Relay Arduino Sheild and Arduino uno is provided in this file.